-The Beelitz Heilstätten are not far away from Berlin.
-Beelitz, the little town, is famous for its asparagus during springtime.
+The Beelitz hospital is not far away from Berlin.
+And Beelitz, the little town you might hear of every now and then during springtime, is famous for its asparagus.

 The area is surrounded by a magnificent forest that makes for a great walk.
 We were initially on a foray for mushrooms nearby when we decided to stop at the hospital.
 It’s amazing, to say the least.
-You can walk for half an hour without seeing anything, and suddenly, from between the trees and bushes rises a building that reminds you of the temples of Angkor Wat.
-It was deserted so quickly that trees have started growing on the roofs of the buildings.
+You can walk for half an hour without seeing anything, and suddenly, from between the trees and bushes rises a building.
+It was deserted so quickly that trees have since started growing on the roofs of the buildings.

 Beelitz became a military hospital during the first and second World Wars.
 The hospital is also quite known because Hitler was treated here for his WWI injuries.
 And if that isn’t eerie enough: during the Nazi reign, it was also used as cage for all sorts of inhuman experiments.

-After WWII the hospital was taken by the Russians and became the largest Sovjet military treatment facility outside of The Motherland until 1994.
+After WWII, the hospital was taken by the Russians and became the largest Soviet military treatment facility outside of The Motherland until 1994.

 When the Russians left, not many people were interested in re-investing in the building.
 Since most of them are monument protected, it’s going to be very costly to put the hospital back into work.
 There are, in fact, some small parts of the complex still used for neurological research and rehabilitation, but we didn’t pass those.
 The majority of the hospital has been left.
 Sometimes its still used – aside from terrible sounding blind goth dates 1- as filming sets.